Bill Byrge: Post-Ernest

-Byrge has done little acting since the demise of the Ernest franchise; however, in later years, he did reprise his role as Bobby once again for an independent DVD movie, alongside Billy Dee (who also is the webmaster of the official Ernest/Jim Varney fansite), entitled Billy and Bobby the Whacky Duo On Vacation.
-In the movie, buddies Billy and Bobby go on roadtrip, but before they do, Billy needs to teach Bobby how to drive (which reflects Byrge's real-life lack of driving skills); Bobby also has a lot of dialogue in the movie as well.
-Byrge has also been involved in a number of music videos and theater productions in his hometown of Nashville.
+Byrge did little acting since the demise of the Ernest franchise; however, in later years, he did reprise his role as Bobby once again for an independent DVD movie, alongside Billy Dee (who also is the webmaster of the official Ernest/Jim Varney fansite), entitled Billy and Bobby the Wacky Duo On Vacation.
+In the movie, buddies Billy and Bobby go on roadtrip, but before they do, Billy needs to teach Bobby how to drive (which reflects Byrge's real-life lack of driving skills); Bobby also had a lot of dialogue in the movie as well.
+Byrge was also involved in a number of music videos and theater productions in his hometown of Nashville.

-Personal life
+Death

-Bill was born in Campbell County, Tennessee, to Martha Bunch.
-Being born during the Great Depression meant limited food and as a child he was diagnosed with rickets due to a lack of a well rounded diet.
-Byrge currently resides in Nashville; his brother, Charlie, and sister, Naomi, are now deceased.
-He does not drive, as living downtown everything is within walking distance, and because of his sentiments that people of Tennessee don't know how to drive.
+Byrge died at his home in Nashville, Tennessee on January 9, 2025, at the age of 86.